Uncoupled Learning of Differential Stackelberg Equilibria with Commitments: Uncoupled Learning with Commitments

 \begin{assumption} $x_n$ and $y_t$ are bounded almost surely:

 \end{assumption}

-This immediately implies that $\tilde{x}_n$ and $\tilde{y}_n$ are bounded a.s., and because $r$ is Lipschitz, it implies $r(\tilde{x}_n)$ is bounded almost surely as well.
-In practical implementation, the assumption that the strategies remain bounded can be enforced by choosing $\mathcal{X}$ and $\mathcal{Y}$ to be bounded, and projecting the strategies back to $\mathcal{X}$ and $\mathcal{Y}$ whenever necessary.
+This immediately implies that $\tilde{x}_n$ and $\tilde{y}_n$ are bounded a.s., and because $r$ is Lipschitz, it implies $r(\tilde{x}_n)$ is bounded a.s. as well.
+In practice, the assumption that the strategies remain bounded can be enforced by choosing $\mathcal{X}$ and $\mathcal{Y}$ to be bounded, and projecting the strategies back to $\mathcal{X}$ and $\mathcal{Y}$ whenever necessary.

 \begin{assumption} The leader's payoff function $f_1(x, y)$ is $L_1$-Lipschitz, and $K_1$-smooth in both of its arguments. \end{assumption}